Music in Rostock: Baroque period

 In 1623 the Rostock city council appointed Balthasar Kirchhof as the first director of instrumental music.
-Composer and music theorist Joachim Burmeister (1564-1629) was educated as Rostock University, and then taught at the Rostock town school while also serving as a cantor at the St. Mary's Church, Rostock from 1589-1593.
+Composer and music theorist Joachim Burmeister (1564-1629) was educated at Rostock University.
+He later taught at the Rostock town school while also serving as a cantor at the St. Mary's Church, Rostock from 1589-1593.
 He was then a Magister and cantor at St. Nicholas Church, Rostock from 1593-1629.
 Burmeister published three important treatises on music theory and composition in addition to authoring numerous hymns and a few motets.
 His writing employed a rhetorical doctrine to music, and his conception of musical syntax and grammar were revolutionary ideas for his time.

 Daniel Friderici (1584–1638) was the most important Baroque music composer in the city of Rostock.
 A native of Eichstedt, Friderici first came to Rostock in 1612 to study at the University of Rostock.
 His first known composition, Sertum musicale primum, was published in Rostock in 1614.
-A man valued for his skills as a cantor and composer, he was recruited away from Rostock by the Anthony Günther, Count of Oldenburg; an appointment the city council of Rostock attempted and failed to controvert.
+A man valued for his skills as a cantor and composer, he was recruited away from Rostock by Anthony Günther, Count of Oldenburg; an appointment the city council of Rostock attempted and failed to controvert.
 The Count of Oldenburg refused to let him out of his service, and he did not return to Rostock until 1618 when he became cantor at St. Mary's Church; a post he remained in until his death 20 years later.
-During these two decades he was the dominant musical influence in Rostock; producing a significant body of music, both sacred and secular, which filled the cities churches and public halls.
+During these two decades he was the dominant musical influence in Rostock; producing a significant body of music, both sacred and secular, which filled the city's churches and public halls.
 His music was an integral part of the public events and life of the city both in and out of the church.
-In addition to his work as a composer and cantor, Friderici also was appointed Kapellmeister over all of the churches in the city, and organized numerous special music events in the city during his lifetime.
+In addition to his work as a composer and cantor, Friderici also was appointed Kapellmeister over all of the churches in the city and organized numerous special music events in the city during his lifetime.
 One of these included a special concert celebrating the 200th anniversary of the University of Rostock in 1619.